The Fablemaker’s Animated Tarot

 The Guidebook of the Fablemaker’s Animated Tarot

-The deck includes a softcover guidebook with 280 pages explaining each card’s significance.
+The deck includes a softcover guidebook, but there is also a longer version with 280 pages sold separately.
+They both explain each card’s significance.
 The guidebook is ideal for beginners as it contains a lot of information on how tarot works and walks you through the process of doing your first reading.
 It also includes various spreads intended for different experience levels.
 Even if you are experienced, you can still gain something from this book.

-You can buy the deck and the guidebook separately in addition to the boxed set that I have.
-So, if you don’t need the book, you don’t have to buy it.
+You can buy the deck and the guidebook separately in addition to the boxed set.
+So, if you don’t need the longer book, you don’t have to buy it.
 Getting only the deck makes you purchase a bit cheaper, as you might not even need the book if you are not interested in the gaming aspects of the deck.

 Conclusion